 Board your independent flight via Buenos Aires, arriving in Ushuaia the next day.
 Transfer to Arakur Ushuaia Resort & Spa with the rest of the day at leisure.
 Gather at the hotel this evening for a welcome dinner and overnight.

 Today, enjoy a boat trip on the Beagle Channel and disembark in Tierra del Fuego National Park for nature hikes surrounded by dramatic scenery.
-Board the ship this afternoon and set sail for the Falkland Islands.
+Board the Island Sky this afternoon and set sail for the Falkland Islands.

-Attend lectures on the natural and historical highlights ahead during a day at sea.
+Attend lectures on the natural and historical highlights ahead.

 On Saunders Island, you will find colonies of gentoo, rockhopper, and Magellanic penguins, as well as nesting Black-browed Albatross.